Loch Striven

 Loch Striven (Loch Sroigheann) is a sea loch in Argyll and Bute, Scotland.
-The loch meets the Firth of Clyde and the Kyles of Bute just north of the Isle of Bute, and forms a narrow inlet about 8 mi long extending north into the Cowal Peninsula.
+The loch forms a narrow inlet about 8 mi long extending north into the Cowal Peninsula.
+It meets the Firth of Clyde and the Kyles of Bute between Strone Point and Ardyne Point, just north of the Isle of Bute.

 The hamlet of Ardtaraig lies at the head of the loch, on the B836 road that provides an east-west route across Cowal between the heads of the Holy Loch and Loch Riddon.
 Minor roads follow the coast of the loch from its southern end, with the one on the east coast terminating near the hamlet of Inverchaolain about the mid-point of the loch, and the one on the west coast petering out after just 1.5 mi.
 There is no road access to the north of the loch between these points and Ardtaraig.

 Maritime usage

 The deep water and secluded nature of Loch Striven has made it suitable for a number of different forms of maritime usage, both naval and civilian, over the years.